Search Menu

 Some mixes of birdseed contain raisins or sultanas (a type of grape).
 Grapes and raisins are known to be highly toxic to dogs.

-The birdseed your dog is eating is most likely to be found underneath the feeder, which means the dog is also likely to be eating bird feces.
+Your dog is most likely to eat birdseed they find underneath a bird feeder, which means they’re also likely to be eating bird feces.
 Bird feces contain a variety of bacteria and parasites that can be passed on to your dog – most often salmonella.
 The resulting infections can cause minor or very serious attacks of diarrhea and vomiting.

 Feeding Birds, Not Dogs